vanessaycui/snake-game/README.md

 HOW TO CLEAR SCORE RECORDS:
 1. Clear your brower's cookies and site data.
+2. Type localStorage.clear("highScoreData") in your console, enter, and refresh your page.

 This game is hosted on GitHub Pages!